jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 ## Select columns using regex

 Helper functions such as `matches()`, `starts_with()`, and `ends_with()` are perhaps the most powerful feature of the select function.

-For example, let's start with extracting the pretest score columns.
+Start with extracting the pretest score columns.

-Notice that this method is generic (no matter what the pretest number it will qualify) and reuseable.
+Notice that this method is generic (any pretest number it will qualify) and reuseable.

 {% highlight r %}
 # use matches to find all pretest score columns